ClickMeter’s QR code tracking functionality makes it easier to generate QR codes for your links and to track your offline marketing activities.

 This is the QR code generated from the link below:

-QR Code, or Quick Response Code, is a two-dimensional code which comes in the form of an image.
+QR Code, or Quick Response Code, is a two-dimensional code that comes in the form of an image.
 It stores information within it and this can be accessed, or decoded, using QR code readers.
-All new generation smart phones can read this QR code.
+All new generation smartphones can read this QR code.

 The code consists of black square dots arranged in a square pattern on a white background.
 It can encode information made up of numeric, alphanumeric, byte/binary, kanji or through supported extensions.
 In short, virtually any kind of data.

 You can read more about QR codes over on Wikipedia

 You can check out some examples of how QR codes have been used in offline marketing campaigns below:

 QR code tracking allows you to determine how successful an offline marketing campaign is.
 Whether you want insights on an individual advert, flyer, billboard or a whole campaign, you can assess this by how many people visited your website through the QR code.
 This can inform future budgets and billboard locations etc.